meetjestad/mjs_soil_moisture/Firmware/readme.md

 Arduino sketch
 =============

-To measure soil mositure the mjs_firmware_soil_moisture sketch needs to be uploaded to the MJS board.
+To measure mositure in green roofs the mjs_firmware_green_roof sketch needs to be uploaded to the MJS board.
 See the readme for the original mjs_firmware firmware for detailed instructions and a list of dependencies: https://github.com/meetjestad/mjs_firmware.

 Changes to the original sketch